• Send us a message

 Property Auction Sales & Purchases

-Properties for sale by auction can range from small dilapidated flats to semi-detached family homes which have become mortgage repossessions.
-Unusual properties such as water towers or lighthouses also appear at auction because come on the market so rarely it is difficult for an estate agent to value them in the usual way.
+Properties for sale by auction can range from small, dilapidated flats to semi-detached family homes which have become mortgage repossessions.
+Unusual properties such as water towers or lighthouses also appear at auction because they come on the market so rarely it is difficult for an estate agent to value them in the usual way.

-Property auctioneers who hold regular sales wait until they have a sufficient number of homes, perhaps within a wide geographic region.
+Property auctioneers who hold regular sales wait until they have a sufficient number of properties, perhaps within a wide geographic region.
 When they have enough on their books, they then print a catalogue which is sent to anyone who asks for a copy.
 The catalogue gives the details of each property so that prospective buyers have a chance to arrange viewings.

 Removing the risks